simplyphpdotcom/cl-cheshire-cat/README.md

 Global management operations are impacting the behavior of the whole server.

-Currently, Chessire supports only one global management operation: `/save-rules`
+Currently, Cheshire supports only one global management operation: `/save-rules`

 This operation accepts one optional POST parameter: `file` which is the path to the file in which the rules will be stored.
 If the parameter is not